The Minox shutter blade mechanism

 In contrast to focal plane shutters the Minox the shutter window opens completely even at the shortest shutter speed of 1/1000 s.
 The kinematics of the shutter ensure that the closing blade only begins to close after the opening blade is in its end position.

-The shutter speed in this design is therefore determined by the difference in the length of the two pins combined with the speed at which they move downward controlled by the escapement.
+The shutter speed for 1/1000 s is therefore determined by the difference in length between the two pins in conjunction with the maximum speed at which they can move downward.
+For all other shutter speeds, the escapement delays the blade locking arm in accordance with the preset shutter speed.

 The physical behavior of the Minox shutter